andywaite/axelrod/readme.md

 See `src/Strategy/TitForTat.php` and the other files in this folder for examples of a strategies.

 Once you've added a strategy, add it to the array in `run.php` file to test it.

+## Using GPT to play the game
+I've also added a strategy that uses [GPT-3](https://en.wikipedia.org/wiki/GPT-3) to play the game.
+It's not very good at the game, but it's interesting to see how it plays.

+To use it, you'll need to create a `.env` file with your OpenAI API key in it.
+See `.env.example` for an example.
+You'll then need to add the GPT strategy to the array in `run.php` file to test it.

+What I've noticed is it tends to begin by cooperating for around 5-8 turns.
+It then tries to defect, and has a handful of turns where it seems to be testing its opponent.
+However, it then seems to settle on a strategy of defecting every turn (which is not usually optimal).
+I'm not sure why this is, but it's interesting to see.

+You may wish to play with the prompt in `src/Strategy/GPT.php` to see if you can get it to play better.